 In those cases, they clearly see the correlation between smoking or vaping it how it triggers their tinnitus.

 Although there are many reasons to avoid smoking, hearing loss and tinnitus definitely big reasons to cut down or try quitting altogether.

-Giving up cigarettes and vaping may help with symptom control and prevent future damage.
+Quitting smoking or vaping to improve tinnitus may help with symptom control and prevent future damage.